AWS Encryption SDK implementation for Python

 Usage

-The constructor to this class accepts an optional keyword argument, commitment_policy
+The constructor to this class accepts an optional keyword argument, commitment_policy, that controls

 which algorithm suites can be used for encryption and decryption.
 If no value